espegun/AWS/how_to_lambdas/README.md

 https://docs.aws.amazon.com/lambda/latest/dg/lambda-python.html

 ## Giving an execution role
 A Lambda function needs to be assigned an *execution role* which enables it to use other AWS services as needed.
 The *role* need to have the necessary *policies* with the required *permissions*.
-The roles can be premade templates or custom roles, or defined as the lambda is initiated.
+The roles can be premade templates or custom roles, or defined programmatically when the lambda is initiated.
 Note that the execution is *for the lambda* to use other resources, which other permissions have to be set for other resources to access the lambda.
 * [Example 1](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html).
 The lambda is given a *role* which has a *policy* which also has the *permissions* required for the lambda to read and write to certain S3 buckets.
 * [Example 2](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html) Creating a custom role  `lambda-s3-role` with the existing `AWSLambdaS3Policy` attached.